EXPLAINER: What’s at stake in the 2015 Paris attacks trial?

 WHO’S ON THE STAND?

-Twenty men are charged, but only 14 will be on trial.
+Twenty men are charged, but only 14 are appearing at court.
 Chief among them is Salah Abdeslam, who ditched his car and a malfunctioning suicide vest and ultimatelyfled to a hideout in his hometown of Brussels.
 Five of the six men being tried in absentia are presumed dead; the whereabouts of one man is unknown.

 Most of the defendants face the maximum sentence of life in prison if convicted of complicity in the attacks.
 Only Abdeslam is charged with murder.